-To limit the risks related to such price fluctuations, Compagnie Plastic Omnium has negotiated price indexation clauses with most of its automotive customers or, failing that, regularly renegotiates selling prices.
+To limit the impact of price fluctuations, Plastic Omnium has negotiated price indexation clauses with most of its automotive customers or, failing that, regularly renegotiates selling prices.

 The Environment Division, as part of its proactive sustainability policy, manufactures its products using over 50% recycled plastic, which by nature is scarcely affected by price swings.
-For the remainder, the Division negotiates annually priced contracts with its suppliers.
+For the remainder, the division negotiates annual price contracts with its suppliers.
 Lastly, inventories are managed to reduce the price impact as much as possible.